DavidGhedini/JRI-Docs/docs/components/tomcat/format.rst

 JRI File Locations
 ==================

-While JaspeReportsIntegration is deployed in the Tomcat container, for layout and customization options, please see the Jasper Section below.
+For JaspeReportsIntegration layout and customization options, please see the :ref:`jri-label` section below.

 Starting and Stoping